electricimp/Usb/docs/HIDDriverGuide.md

 The generic Human Interface Devices (HID) driver implements the base functionality required to start using any device with an HID interface.
-It allows discovering, read and change a state of any sensors, actuators, indicators and other physical parts of such devices.
+It allows discovering, read and change states of any sensors, actuators, indicators and other physical parts of such devices.

 It is highly recommended to get familiar with the [Device Class Definition for